 Name of Optionee:

 Total Number of Shares Granted Subject to the Option:

 Type of Option: x Nonstatutory Stock Option o Incentive Stock Option

 Exercise Price per Share: \$

 Grant Date:

 Expiration Date:

 Vesting Commencement Date:

 Vesting Completion Date:

-Vesting Schedule: [This Option will become vested and exercisable as to 34% of the total number of shares of Common Stock subject to the Option on [] (the "Vesting Date"), subject to continued employment or service through such vesting date.
+Vesting Schedule: [This Option will become vested and exercisable as to 34% of the total number of shares of Common Stock subject to the Option on [] (the " Vesting Date "), subject to continued employment or service through such vesting date.
 The remaining 66% of the total number of shares of Common Stock subject to the Option will become vested and exercisable in two equal annual installments on the first two anniversaries of the Vesting Date, subject to continued employment or service through each such vesting date.]

-conditions of the Corporation's 2016 Performance " Terms "), which are attached and incorporated he as your Option Agreement.
-The Option has been g below, you and the Corporation agree that the Option is granted under and governed by the terms and Incentive Plan (the "Plan") and the Terms and Conditions of Nonqualified Stock Option (the rein by this reference.
-This Notice of Stock Option Grant, together with the Terms, will be referred to ranted to you in addition to, and not in lieu of, any other form of compensation otherwise payable or to a Plan if not defined herein or in the Terms.
-You acknowledge receipt of a copy of the Terms, the Plan
+By your signature and the Corporation's signature below, you and the Corporation agree that the Option is granted under and governed by the terms and conditions of the Corporation's 2016 Performance Incentive Plan (the "Plan") and the Terms and Conditions of Nonqualified Stock Option (the "Terms"), which are attached and incorporated herein by this reference.
+This Notice of Stock Option Grant, together with the Terms, will be referred to as your Option Agreement.
+The Option has been granted to you in addition to, and not in lieu of, any other form of compensation otherwise payable or to be paid to you.
+Capitalized terms are defined in the Plan if not defined herein or in the Terms.
+You acknowledge receipt of a copy of the Terms, the Plan and the Prospectus for the Plan.

 CLEAN ENERGY FUELS CORP.
-Date

-Date

-CLEAN ENERGY FUELS CORP.

-2016 PERFORMANCE INCENTIVE PLAN

-TERMS AND CONDITIONS OF NONQUALIFIED STOCK OPTION
+2016 PERFORMANCE INCENTIVE PLAN TERMS AND CONDITIONS OF NONQUALIFIED STOCK OPTION